dannyozh/SEI-20-Project-2-Mood-logger/README.md

 A journal-like app that helps promote mental well-being for users, especially for those who deal with depression, anxiety and stress.

-## Getting Started

-1. Install all the ruby gems of the project is using
-`
-bundle install
-`

-2. Create the Postgres db for running on local
-`
-rails db:create
-`
-3. Create the tables neccessary to run this project
-`
-rails db:migrate
-`

 ## Built With

 * Node.js